 According to the chart it looks like Rust is doing pretty well (just notice its +10% difference to next language in 2019, which is pretty impressive – below that differences are < 1%).
 But question arises, much much this picture is ‘objective’ and how much it’s caused by a ‘hype’ around the language?
 I think survey can be somehow influenced by community hype – look for instance at 2017, when Smalltalk was second most loved language, but next year it sank into complete oblivion.

-Probably there can be some bias, but 4 years in lead in surely impressing, and having used Rust myself I think it’s based on solid grounds (language itself plus the community, which it really great).
+Probably there can be some bias, but 4 years in lead in surely impressive, and having used Rust myself I think it’s based on very solid grounds (language itself plus the community, which it really great).
 So well done Rust.